Skip to content

 A guide to shared ownership mortgages

-How shared ownership works, what it costs, and how to apply for a mortgage on a shared ownership property.
+What shared ownership involves, the costs to plan for, and how to apply for a mortgage on a shared ownership home.

 2 min readWritten by Ali Jabbar